scala/docs.scala-lang/_tour/variances.md

 case class Mouse(name: String) extends SmallAnimal
 ```

 Suppose we're working with functions that accept types of animals, and return the types of food they eat.
 If we would like a `Cat => SmallAnimal` (because cats eat small animals), but are given a `Animal => Mouse` instead, our program will still work.
 Intuitively an `Animal => Mouse` will still accept a `Cat` as an argument, because a `Cat` is an `Animal`, and it returns a `Mouse`, which is also a `SmallAnimal`.
-Since we can safely and invisibly substitute the former by the latter, we can say `Animal => Mouse` is a subtype of `Cat => SmallAnimal`.
+Since we can safely and invisibly substitute the former with the latter, we can say `Animal => Mouse` is a subtype of `Cat => SmallAnimal`.

 ### Comparison With Other Languages